Student Media Creation

 Editing videos should only be considered if your instructor has not specifically stated that videos are not to be edited.
 Please check with your instructor if you are unsure if you can make editing changes to your videos to ensure that you are following the correct guidelines for the assignment.
 If you do need to make changes to your video, there are a few simple and free options depending on the technology you are using.

 Most instructors require students to share a link to the video in Discussions and/or Dropbox on D2l.
 However your instructor prefers the video be turned in, the most important part is that you are only sharing a link to the video and not worrying about re-uploading any video content elsewhere (D2L included).
-When you have completed the steps on uploading your video to Stream and changing the permissions the final step will be to navigate to the video you need to share and obtain the video link to share with your instructor.
+All videos uploaded using Stream (on SharePoint) allow you the ability to share a direct link to your video content with others.

 Need Help?

-• If you are having issues with Media Creation, Teams, or Stream please send off a HelpDesk request.
+• If you are having issues with Media Creation, Teams, or Stream please place a IT Services TechSquad request.

 • The Digital Scholarship Lab offers additional resources to students creating media for courses by providing access to student tutors and a variety of filming equipment.